natkiypie/cs162-Pongs-Revenge/README.md

 # cs162-PongsRevenge
-Introduction to C++ Midterm Project
+Midterm Project written in C++ using OpenFrameworks